 Yes, this was a good day.

-As I stared at my reflection, an unwelcome thought popped in my mind.
+As I stared at my reflection, an unwelcome thought popped into my mind.
 Doesn’t every woman feel this joy on her wedding day?
 What could go so terribly wrong that such a high percentage of marriages end in divorce?
 Am I fooling myself?
 Am I that much different from the thousands who have walked the aisle before me?

 I decided right then and there that I would do everything in my power to make my marriage a success.
 It didn’t take long for me to discover that the words “in my power” were a problem.
 “My power” was not enough.
 Marriage was hard.